zamorays/CudaOnHybrydNOtebooks/README.md

 \# apt install nvidia-384

-Install CUDA 9.0 from Nvidia .run file, dont install driver
+Install CUDA 9.0 from Nvidia .run file, don't install driver from this source

 Put following lines at end of /etc/bash.bashrc :